Ray-VN/learn_reactjs/README.md

-📘 React Learning Project
+# React Learning Project

-This repository is created to practice and understand React fundamentals through small examples and mini projects.
+This project is created to practice and master **React fundamentals** through examples and mini projects.

-🎯 Goals

-Understand component-based architecture

-Learn core concepts:
+---

+## Getting Started

+In the project directory, you can run:

+### `npm install`

+Installs the required dependencies.

+### `npm run dev`

+Runs the app in development mode.\
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

+The page will reload when you make changes.

+---

+## What You Will Learn

-JSX
+- JSX

-Components
+- Components

-Props & State
+- Props & State

-Event Handling
+- Event Handling
+- Conditional Rendering

-Conditional & List Rendering
+- List Rendering

-React Hooks
+- React Hooks (useState, useEffect)

+---

-🧱 Project Structure
+## Project Structure

-─ src
+  src
    ├─ App.css
    ├─ App.js
    ├─ App.test.js